Layr-Labs/eigensdk-go/aggregator/README.md

 The `ProcessAggregatedResponse` method should:

-1. Obtain the task from the task map with the task index.
+1. Obtain the task with the received task index.
 2. Process the BLS aggregated response, obtaining the nonsigner stakes and signature
 3. Send the task, task response, and nonsigner stakes and signature to the on-chain `TaskManager` contract